 - Limit exposure to endocrine disrupting chemicals (EDCs) – This is especially important if you have PCOS, because your hormones are already out of balance!
 EDCs mimic and end up blocking estrogen, so they’re no good for folks with hormonal imbalance.
 Learn more in my previous post on endocrine disrupting chemicals.

 - Swap in some plant-protein – If you don’t already, swap some beans, tofu, tempeh, seitan and meat substitutes in for some of your meat dishes to lower inflammation and risk for heart disease.

-- Incorporate anti-inflammatory foods – Constant low-grade inflammation is associated with a bunch of chronic diseases and is a common part of PCOS.
+- Incorporate anti-inflammatory foods – Constant low-grade inflammation is a common part of PCOS.
 Combat this with anti-inflammatory foods like ginger, turmeric, garlic, mushrooms and salmon.

-- Find the right supplements to tackle your symptoms – Several supplements have decent evidence for helping PCOS symptoms like myo-inositol, coenzyme Q10, turmeric and others.
+- Find the right supplements to tackle your symptoms – Several supplements can help with PCOS symptoms like myo-inositol, coenzyme Q10, turmeric and others.
 Work with an RD to find the right balance for your symptoms.

-- Learn how to take your nutrition skills on the go – none of this means you need to give up going out or enjoying date night with a glass of wine with your partner!
+- Learn how to take your PCOS nutrition skills to restaurants – None of this means you need to give up going out or enjoying date night with a glass of wine with your partner!
 Instead, learn strategic ways to incorporate all this nutrition know-how into your nights out and travel plans.